 Our main camera was the Sony FS700 with the Odyssey 7Q+ monitor/recorder.
 There’s a detailed list of most of the camera and lighting gear in my introduction post.

 We also tried to use a Blackmagic pocket cinema camera for one underwater shot.
 It didn’t work out and the end result didn’t really add anything to the scene so it’s not in the final edit.
 I had no idea how to light an underwater shoot and still don’t.
-It was fun to try it though but if we are going to do it again on another project we need to do some serious planning and testing to make it look unlike all the other underwater shots out there.
+It was fun to try it though.
+If we are going to do it again on another project we need to do some serious planning and testing to make it look unlike all the other underwater shots out there.

 Editing with Premiere Pro